 Although the mortgaged properties may be covered by insurance policies, such as hazard insurance or flood insurance, no assurance can be made that the proceeds from such policies will be used to repay any amounts owed in respect of such Reference Obligations or will be used to make improvements to the mortgaged properties commensurate with the value of any of the damaged improvements.
 In addition, although an insurance policy may cover the "replacement cost" of the improvements on any mortgaged property, the proceeds of such insurance policy may be insufficient to cover the actual replacement cost of such improvements or the appraised value of the improvements.
 No assurance can be given that the applicable insurer will have sufficient financial resources to make any payment on any insurance policy or that any such insurer will not challenge a claim, resulting in a delay or reduction of the ultimate insurance proceeds, which in turn could have a material adverse effect on the performance of the Notes.
-Moreover, mortgage insurance policies are subject to cancellation as permitted under the Servicing Guide (and might otherwise be cancelled prematurely).
-Furthermore, to the extent any mortgaged property becomes an REO property.
-Fannie Mae does not provide for third-party hazard insurance on such properties.
+Furthermore, to the extent any mortgaged property becomes an REO property, Fannie Mae does not provide for third-party hazard insurance on such properties.
 While it is generally Fannie Mae's practice to restore REO properties that experience casualties, Fannie Mae is not obligated to do so.
 In the event a mortgaged property related to a Reference Obligation becomes an REO property, uninsured hazards on such REO property could result in lower Net Liquidation Proceeds upon liquidation, potentially leading to a Credit Event Net Loss on the related Reference Obligation.
 This risk applies especially in cases where Fannie Mae elects not to restore properties that experienced casualties.
-No Mortgage Insurance Credit Amount will be available to cover any losses if a Reference Obligation without an effective mortgage insurance policy becomes a Credit Event Reference Obligation.